pre-eth/OpenStreetMap-Route-Planner/README.md

 ## Dependencies for Running Locally

 This project was built and tested on Fedora.
-Building on Windows and OS X requires you to build the IO2D library, which can be pretty difficult.
+Building the projects requires building the IO2D library, which can be pretty difficult.

-For simplicity's sake I've included a built copy of the IO2D library in the repo, which means if you're on Linux you can skip to the *Compiling and Running* section.
-Otherwise, good luck building it yourself and here's what else you'll need:
+Good luck and here's what else you'll need:

 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)